kprabhak/Demos/Istio-Calico-Kubeadm/istio-kubeadm-ubuntu.md

-### 3. Install Istio and Envoy
+### 4. Install Istio and Envoy

-***The yaml edits done below were because I was using earlier Istio and bookinfo templates that had RBAC errors - these should be fixed now with the 0.2 release, and you ought to be able to use the yaml templates from the Istio docs as is.***
+***The yaml edits done below were because I was using earlier Istio and bookinfo templates that had RBAC errors - these should be fixed upstream, so consider the workarounds below as temporary.
+Added note: looks like the RBAC errors persist with Istio v0.1.6, so you might still need these changed yaml files below***

-Follow directions at [Istio - Installation](https://istio.io/docs/tasks/installing-istio.html)  However, use the [istio-rbac-beta.yaml](https://gist.githubusercontent.com/kprabhak/230a40586a0966028e0dbe6fdaf2b877/raw/ca17bd5046caf1df059f18a45ca20ff78ca200e8/istio-rbac-beta.yaml)  and [istio.yaml](https://gist.githubusercontent.com/kprabhak/9ab1f16b79ab5a6b820fe910ae7b0d03/raw/0c4d13601e790625a6ba8d3da5c0427311335012/istio.yaml)  (or istio-auth.yaml) provided here, to work around a couple of errors in how the current docs set up RBAC controls and use ServiceAccounts.
+Follow directions at [Istio - Installation](https://istio.io/docs/tasks/installing-istio.html)  However, use the istio-rbac-beta.yaml and istio.yaml  (or istio-auth.yaml) provided here, to work around a couple of errors in how the current docs set up RBAC controls and use ServiceAccounts.

   Try the [Istio bookinfo demo application](https://istio.io/docs/samples/bookinfo.html)  to see Istio and Envoy in action, and play around with features like request routing rules and service mesh routing.
-However, use the [bookinfo.yaml](https://gist.githubusercontent.com/kprabhak/50ba8af63f6e0ed5c394106796c7aa1b/raw/50221c4e58b2206a4ed8c95263d721dcafb4198f/bookinfo.yaml)  provided here, to work around the same RBAC error mentioned above.
+However, use the bookinfo.yaml provided here, to work around the same RBAC error mentioned above.

-### 4. Advanced Network Policy with Calico and Istio
+### 5. Advanced Network Policy with Calico and Istio

 There are a number of interesting ways to combine Service mesh rules and L5-7 policy with Calico and Kubernetes Network Policy.
 Here are a few examples:

 - DefaultDeny within namespace and restricted pinhole openings for microservices: [example](https://www.projectcalico.org/network-policy-and-istio-deep-dive/)  by Saurabh Mohan (Tigera)
 - Example restricting access to microservice application to specific host instances/